AlexIoannides/kubernetes-mlops/README.md

 ## Using Helm Charts to Define and Deploy our ML Model Scoring Service

-Writing YAML files for Kubernetes can get repetitive and hard to manage, especially if there is a lot of 'copy paste' involved when only a handful of parameters need to be changed from one deployment to the next and when there is a 'wall of YAML' that needs to be modified.
+Writing YAML files for Kubernetes can get repetitive and hard to manage, especially if there is a lot of 'copy paste' involved when only a handful of parameters need to be changed from one deployment to the next and there is a 'wall of YAML' that needs to be modified.
 Enter [Helm](https://helm.sh//) - a framework for creating, executing and managing Kubernetes deployment templates.
-What follows is a very high-level demonstration of how Helm can be used to deploy our ML model scoring service - for a comprehensive discussion of Helm's full capabilities, please refer to the [official documentation](https://docs.helm.sh).
+What follows is a very high-level demonstration of how Helm can be used to deploy our ML model scoring service - for a comprehensive discussion of Helm's full capabilities (there are a lot of them), please refer to the [official documentation](https://docs.helm.sh).
 Seldon-Core can also be deployed using Helm and we will cover this in more detail later on.

 ### Installing Helm